Duct Leakage Test in Madison, NJ

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-If your home in Madison, NJ does not pass a duct leakage test, you are likely paying more than necessary for heating and cooling — and placing long-term strain on your HVAC equipment.
-Meeting the 3–4 CFM requirement is important not just for compliance, but for safeguarding your home’s comfort and long-term energy efficiency.
+If your home in Madison, NJ doesn’t receive a passing duct leakage result, you are likely overpaying for heating and cooling — and putting significant long-term strain on your HVAC setup.
+Meeting the 3–4 CFM requirement is required not only for code approval but for keeping your home efficient and comfortable.

 Your technician will also advise you on the best ways to address leakage issues so you can pass the test, reduce utility bills, and enhance your home’s efficiency.